2025-2026 BILLS

 BILL SYNOPSIS:

-An Act Relative to Fair Educational Practices closes a critical and long-overlooked gap in Massachusetts civil rights law by extending anti-discrimination protections to students enrolled in colleges and universities.
+An Act Relative to Fair Educational Practices seeks to close what supporters describe as a longstanding gap in Massachusetts civil rights law by extending anti-discrimination protections to students throughout their enrollment at colleges and universities.

 • Race